 Pinotage is a dry, full-bodied, high-tannin red wine that can vary greatly in quality.
 Low-quality, commercial pinotage often has the unpleasant aroma of nail polish remover or rubber.
 High-quality vintages can have a floral, earthy nose with juicy dark and red fruit flavors like black plum, cherry, and raspberry.
 The best examples are balanced and relatively low in acid with an enduring sweet, smoky finish.
 Look for notes of oak, red pepper, tobacco, and licorice.

 Pinotage is also used in red wine blends such as the classic Cape Blend.
-The blend, which must contain pinotage, can also contain reds like merlot and cabernet sauvignon.
+The blend, which must contain pinotage, can also incorporate reds like merlot and cabernet sauvignon.

 How to Taste Wine